lapsumchan/camp/README.md

 # Demo

-We first load all the source code dependencies:
+We first load all the dependencies required by the package:

 ```
 library(camp)